vishandi/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* All leading and trailing whitespaces will be trimmed for each input to each prefix.

 </div>

 ### Viewing help : `help`